pqrs-org/Karabiner-archived/README.md

 System requirements
 -------------------

-Mac OS X 10.6 or higher.
+Mac OS X 10.6 or higher with 64-bit kernel.

+If you require KeyRemap4MacBook for OS X 10.6 or 10.7 with 32-bit kernel, use KeyRemap4MacBook 8.4.0.
 If you require KeyRemap4MacBook for Mac OS X 10.4.x or 10.5.x, use KeyRemap4MacBook 5.1.0.